b-aaz/HIFM/README.md

 ## Why ?

-Writing HTML is unnecessarily difficult .
+Typing HTML is unnecessarily difficult .

 It can be hard to read if not formatted correctly .

-The end tags waist space .
+The end tags waste space .

 ## Why not Haml ?